-- Our permanent exhibits explore early exploration, Aborigines, timber getters, boat building, fruit growing, fishing, transport, the 1967 bushfires, and militaria.
+- Our permanent exhibits showcase the Aboriginal occupation of Oyster Cove Station, early exploration, timber getters, boat building, fruit, tobacco, ad hops growing, fishing, transport, the 1967 bushfires, and militaria.

 - Our depiction of sporting memorabilia, churches, and social life recreate important social interactions.

 - The Electrona Carbide Works was unique in Australia and has its own display, with many infographics and tools that were used during that time.